nithitsuki/uid-project/README.md

 Use Linux

 ### Linux:
-Install nodejs and npm, also npm install -g --save-dev typescript ts-nose install dependencies in package.json run npm start in root directory of project
+Install nodejs and npm, also npm install -g --save-dev typescript ts-node\
+install dependencies in package.json run npm start in root directory of project